-These new algorithms and methods (as well as the ones not mentioned in this talk, like the many approaches to jet substructure, see e.g. [21-25], useful in a number of new-physics searches) are transforming jet physics from being just a procedure to obtain calculable observables to providing a full array of precision tools with which to probe efficiently the complex final states of high energy collisions.
+These new algorithms and methods (as well as the ones not mentioned in this talk, like the many approaches to jet substructure, see e.g. [20-23], useful in a number of new-physics searches) are transforming jet physics from being just a way to obtain calculable observable to providing a full array of precision tools with which to probe efficiently the complex final states of high energy collisions.